storyblok/storyblok-react/temp-docs.md

 ### Fetching Content

-The SDK provdies a `getStoryblokApi` object in your app, which is an instance of [storyblok-js-client].
+The SDK provdies a `getStoryblokApi` object in your app, which is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client).
 This can be used to fetch the content from Storyblok.
 You can use it in functions like `getStaticProps`, `getStaticPaths`, `getServerSideProps` etc.

 ```js
 import { getStoryblokApi } from "@storyblok/react";